CCI-MOC/m2/docs/testing.md

  ```

 * Each class's name should start with Test
+* Add a doc string for the class describing about the test.
 * Each setUp method should use the trace decorator
 * setUp method is supposed to do stuff which is required before the actual test
 is run like adding db entries, etc.
 * runTest should do the actual test and assertions to make sure everything went
  well.
+* A test case class can have multiple test functions if setUp and tearDown match
+for all of them (runTest shouldnt be present in this case).
+Also in this case
+add a doc string for every test function along with the class.
 * tearDown is supposed to do cleanup most commonly undo what was done in setUp
 like delete db entries, etc.